Partner

 B.A, LL.B, University of Otago

-Prior to joining Anderson Lloyd James spent six years working in Auckland, first for a large commercial law firm and then in a specialist forensic and employee investigations role in the professional services industry.
+Before joining Anderson Lloyd in 2018, James spent six years working in Auckland, first at a large commercial law firm and later at a Big 4 professional services firm in a specialist forensic and employee investigations role.

-James studied at the University of Otago completing a Bachelor of Laws in 2011 and Bachelor of Arts (Majoring in Philosophy, Politics and Economics) in 2012.
+James studied at the University of Otago, completing a Bachelor of Laws in 2011 and a Bachelor of Arts in 2012 (majoring in Philosophy, Politics and Economics).
 He was admitted to the bar in 2013.

 Publications